niklasknoell/Microsat-gps-sim/README.md

 - relativistic effect caused by the eccentricity of the GNSS orbits
 - light time correction

 These factors are motivated by the course Satellite Orbit Determination (AE4872), given at the Delft University of Technology.
-In order to analyze any error of interest,a user has to:
+In order to analyze any error of interest, a user has to:

 - Modify the settings accordingly such that the error of interest can be analyzed
 - Generate a .txt as returned by the binary parser and put it in the [file folder](https://github.com/niklasknoell/Microsat-gps-sim/tree/Bas/trajectory_generation/sensitivity%20analysis/Files)